 - Elite – Swimmers who want to compete at a regional, national or international level and who will train all-year-round

-- A squad – Swimmers who want to compete and train for the WSSSC, NISSSC, NZSSSC and multi-sport or open water events
+- A squad – Swimmers who want to compete and train for the WSSSC, NISSSC, NZSSSC and multi-sport or open water events to meet qualifying standards.

 - B squad – Swimmers who want to improve their overall swimming ability and confidence in the water in order to compete confidently during PE lessons and inter-house competitions.